Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 A retiree settling down to dinner went out front to see.

-A woman driving home from work saw the black helicopters from a distance, and as she got closer, realised they were hovering above her very own neighborhood, a huddle of beige houses, trimmed lawns and still-young maples called Saddlebrook.
+A woman driving home from work saw the black helicopters from a distance, and as she got closer, realised they were hovering above her very own neighbourhood, a huddle of beige houses, trimmed lawns and still-young maples called Saddlebrook.

 Soon, homeowners were standing in front yards up and down Horseshoe Creek Lane and Walking Horse Trail, watching as patrol cars, black SUVs and FBI agents surrounded a house on the corner, the one with a shed in the back and a welcome wreath on the front door.

 Text messages and phone calls began flying.
 It was Maria Taheb's house.
-It was something involving her 21-year old son, Hasher, who used to speed through the neighborhood.
+It was something involving her 21-year old son, Hasher, who used to speed through the neighbourhood.
 He was being charged with plotting to blow up the White House.
-A "martyrdom operation," as he allegedly described it to undercover agents.
+A "martyrdom operation", as he allegedly described it to undercover agents.
 According to officials, he had been trying to buy grenades and a shoulder-fired antitank rocket when he was arrested in the parking lot of a Lowe's, 20 minutes away.

 Now the neighbours watched in the day's last light as officers hauled away a computer and other items from the house in boxes and black duffel bags.

-They watched as the patrol cars drove away, and the helicopters flew off, and as quiet returned to the neighborhood on a Wednesday in January, there were all kinds of questions, including how their middle-class subdivision would react at a moment when American anger seemed to be rising, divisions seemed to be deepening and the fullest range of reactions seemed possible.
+They watched as the patrol cars drove away, and the helicopters flew off, and as quiet returned to the neighbourhood on a Wednesday in January, there were all kinds of questions, including how their middle-class subdivision would react at a moment when American anger seemed to be rising, divisions seemed to be deepening and the fullest range of reactions seemed possible.

-The president of the homeowners association, Mickey Norris, was in Florida for business and began getting messages as worry spread about the prospect of co-conspirators, drive-by vigilantes and sinking property values, as well as about Maria, who was in the house alone, the blinds shut, not saying anything about what happened.
+The president of the homeowners association, Mickey Norris, was in Florida for business and began getting messages as worry spread about the prospect of co-conspirators, drive-by vigilantes and sinking property values, as well as about Taheb, who was in the house alone, the blinds shut, not saying anything about what happened.

 He decided to schedule a meeting for as soon as he got back, and sent out a message: "The Board has received numerous calls expressing concern for the unsettling events of this week in our community ...
-Deputy Sheriff Beival will join us for a called Neighborhood Watch meeting this weekend ...
+Deputy Sheriff Beival will join us for a called Neighbourhood Watch meeting this weekend ...
 Mickey and Allason's home ...
 Wildflower Court, Sunday afternoon, 2pm."

 His house was one of 137 arranged on medium-sized lots carved into a swath of maple, oak and sycamore trees in Forsyth County, a place once known for being a rural, whites-only haven policed by the Ku Klux Klan.